jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-28.md

 that the problem is insoluble.
 In England, the chances for successful solution by the political method of democracy are greater than they are anywhere else.
 But the road to solution may be tortuous and long.

 Except for the Russian element, the political situation on the continent of Europe is essentially similar.
 Where there is a free choice, we observe a strong tendency for the masses to keep or revert to their allegiance to either social- democratic or else to Catholic parties.
 The most obvious instances are the Scandinavian countries.
 But a similar trend may be discerned even in Germany, and it is safe to assert that if she were free and uninfluenced, something very like the Weimar Republic would emerge from all the present misery.

+Though
-Though the evidence to this effect is in part invalidated by the favor shown to the Social A Historical Sketch of Socialist Parties380
-Democrats by the English and American authorities, it is strengthened by the fact that the Russian authority also permitted reconstruction of a Social Democratic organization in its zone.
+the evidence to this effect is in part invalidated by the favor shown to the Social Democrats by the English and American authorities, it is strengthened by the fact that the Russian authority also permitted reconstruction of a Social Democratic organization in its zone.
 Impossible political and economic conditions, irrationally imposed upon the German people, will of course discredit